IllinoisLegalAidOnline/ilao8_docs/legal_content_workflow.rst

 +------------------------------+------------------+------------------+----------------+

 .. note::
-   Currently, staff and interns can move content to any state and can go directly from draft to publish.
-   SME's can go from draft to ready to review; only a staff/intern user can publish Legal aid members and pro bono editors can go from draft to ready to review or copy edit only.
+   Staff and interns can move content to any state and can go directly from draft to publish.
+Legal aid and pro bono members can go from draft to ready to review only.

 Permissions
 =================